 Mastering Your Toddler’s Bedtime Routine

 You never realize how important alone time and a good night’s sleep are until you don’t have them.
-Before kids, there were easy and reasonable options for catching up on your rest.
+Before I had children, there were easy and reasonable options for catching up on your rest.
 It just meant choosing to stay home on a Friday night or simply turn in an hour earlier.
-Once you have kids, time alone and quality sleep become elusive.
+Once you have little ones, time alone and quality sleep become elusive.
 I’m talking “Bigfoot riding a Unicorn” elusive.
 Before you know it, you’re so sleep deprived that you’d go to some crazy lengths to get a little down time.
 The good and the not-so-good news is that “alone time” and “bedtime” are one in the same for us parents.
-If you can get your kids to go down at a reasonable hour, you increase your likelihood of time alone and that much-needed good night’s sleep.
+If you can get your children to go down at a reasonable hour, you increase your likelihood of time alone and that much-needed good night’s sleep.

 If you came to this article expecting to find a bulletproof method of getting your little ones to sleep, you are going to be VERY disappointed.
 And if you think such a method exists, please email me directly.
 I’d love to hear about it.

-• Start the Routine Early: If your kids are anything like mine, the joys of growing out of diapers came alongside the heartache of them deciding they had also grown out of naps (and we all know how much fun a tired toddler can be!).
-Since my kids now stay awake through the day, we make sure to start our bedtime routine a little earlier in the evenings (and at around the same time each night).
+• Start the Routine Early: If your children are anything like mine, the joys of growing out of diapers came alongside the heartache of them deciding they had also grown out of naps (and we all know how much fun a tired toddler can be!).
+Since my little ones now stay awake through the day, we make sure to start our bedtime routine a little earlier in the evenings (and at around the same time each night).

 • Bathtime = Calm Down Time: Bathtime marks the official start of bedtime in our house.
 We like to add lavender and other calming scents to our children’s baths.
-Do I believe these scents actually make them sleep any better or calm down?
-Not really.
-Do I believe that my kids think they do?
-Absolutely.
+Recent research has shown that lavender my help decrease anxiety and increase relaxation, so it may be worth adding to your child’s bedtime routine.

 • Three Books: Next, we head upstairs for teeth-brushing and reading.
 Both children get to choose three books a piece.
 I don’t do much to structure this time.
 I let them pick whatever they want to read (which usually backfires and ends with me reading Christmas books in August) and we always finish with the same book every night.
 We read it together as a group, another signal that the day is done and it is time to lay down.

-• Stick to Your Guns: I know I just told you to not force anything.
+• Be Consistent: I know I just told you to not force anything.
 That being said, negotiations are your enemy.
 Requests like “Five more minutes!” can quickly get out of control.
 Each time you allow deviations in the routine, it gets a little less likely that your toddlers will want to follow it tomorrow night.
 Don’t give in!

 Find a Primrose School Near You